The yacht Grand Rusalina is a 59 meter Trinity built as Ulysses for billionaire Graeme Hart.

 He developed several business centers.
 Some of the land is used for agriculture.

-Forbes Russia estimates the net worth of Rustem Teregulov between US$ 600 and US$ 800 million.
+Forbes Russia estimates his net worth of between US$ 600 and US$ 800 million.

 Teregulov owns a 2009 Boeing 737 Business Jet with registration M-

-He also owns a smaller Moonen yacht named Rusalina, which is permanently based in Moscow.
+He also owns a smaller Moonen yacht named Rusalina.
+The 25 meter yacht is permanently based in Moscow.